World Health Organisation (WHO) defines anxiety disorders as a group of mental conditions characterized by a feeling of fear and anxiety (WHO, 2017).

-β adrenergic receptor antagonists (commonly known as beta-blockers) are a group of drugs used in the management of:
+β Adrenergic receptor antagonists (commonly known as beta-blockers) are a group of drugs used in the management of:

-- myocardial infarction (heart attacks)
+- Myocardial infarction (heart attacks)

-- heart failure
+- Heart failure

-- hypertension (not recommended as first-line treatment)
+- Hypertension (not recommended as first-line treatment)

-- migraine prevention and
+- Migraine prevention and

-- essential tremor
+- Essential tremor

-Beta-blockers can be divided into non-selective beta-blockers (for example, propranolol) and selective blockers (for example, bisoprolol, atenolol).
+Beta-blockers can be divided into non-selective beta-blockers (for example, Propranolol) and selective blockers (for example, Bisoprolol, Atenolol).
 Selectivity relates to the ability of beta-blockers to work in some regions of the body.

 Beta-1 receptors are predominantly located in the heart, whereas beta-2 receptors are distributed throughout the body.
 Non-selective beta-blockers bind to both beta-1 and beta-2 receptors, whereas selective beta-blockers mainly to beta-1 receptors and are commonly known as ‘cardio-selective.’

-Beta-blockers can be used in some patients for specific symptoms anxiety such as:
+Beta-blockers can be used in some patients for specific symptoms of anxiety such as:

-- palpitations and
+- Palpitations and

-- fast heart rate
+- Fast heart rate

-Similarly to anxiety disorders, beta-blockers can be used to control symptoms of performance anxiety, such as public speaking.
+Similar to anxiety disorders, beta-blockers can be used to control symptoms of performance anxiety, such as public speaking.
 People who experience stage fright may comfort similar to panic disorder symptoms such as tremors, increased heartbeats/palpitations, and sweating affecting their performance (Bourgeois, 1991).

 By blocking physiological signs of anxiety, beta-blockers create a positive feedback loop, and as a result, patients become less conscious of being anxious (ibid).

-Propranolol is a non-selective beta-blocker and the only beta-blocker used (licensed) in the management of anxiety in the UK.
-Propranolol is a prescription-only medication, which means it can only be obtained on a prescription written by a qualified prescriber.
+Propranolol is a non-selective beta-blocker and the only beta-blocker used (licensed) to manage anxiety in the UK.
+Propranolol is a prescription-only medication, which can only be obtained on a prescription written by a qualified prescriber.

-In relation to anxiety, propranolol is licensed in the management of:
+In relation to anxiety, Propranolol is licensed in the management of:

-- Anxiety tachycardia (fast heartbeat due to anxiety)
+- Anxiety Tachycardia (fast heartbeat due to anxiety)

 - Anxiety with symptoms such as palpitation, sweating, and tremor

-When sustained-release capsules are used for the management of situational and generalised anxiety, a daily dose of 80mg of propranolol should be adequate to provide short-term relief of acute situational anxiety (EMC, 2020).
+When sustained-release capsules are used for the management of situational and generalized anxiety, a daily dose of 80mg of Propranolol should be adequate to provide short-term relief of acute situational anxiety (EMC, 2020).

 For dosage instructions, follow the directions of the prescriber.